 Neighboring Countries: Pakistan and Afghanistan share political borders with India on the West while Bangladesh and Myanmar stand adjacent to the Eastern borders.
 The northern boundary comprises the Sinkiang province of China, Tibet, Nepal, and Bhutan.
 Sri Lanka is another neighboring country which is separated by a narrow channel of sea formed by the Palk Strait and the Gulf of Mannar.

-Coastline: 7,517 km, including the mainland, the coastlines of Andaman and Nicobar Islands in the Bay of Bengal and Lakshadweep Islands in the Arabian Sea.
+Coastline: 7,517 km, including the mainland, the coasts of Andaman and Nicobar Islands in the Bay of Bengal and Lakshadweep Islands in the Arabian Sea.

-Climate: Southern India majorly enjoys tropical climate but northern India experiences temperatures from sub-zero degrees to 50 degrees Celsius.
+Climate: Southern India majorly enjoys a tropical climate, but northern India experiences temperatures from sub-zero degrees to 50 degrees Celsius.
 Winters embrace northern India during December to February while springs blossom in March and April.
 Monsoons arrive in June and stay until September, followed by autumn in October and November.

 Area: India measures 3,214 km from north to south and 2,933 km from east to west with a total area of 3,287,263 sq km.

 Natural Resources: Coal (fourth-largest reserves in the world), iron ore, manganese, mica, bauxite, rare earth elements, titanium ore, chromite, natural gas, diamonds, petroleum, limestone, arable land.

 Population Growth Rate: 1.58 percent (June 2015)

 Religions: Hinduism, Islam, Christianity, Sikhism, Buddhism, Jainism